 With the first drawing, Antonelli had the simple intention to smoothly cover a piece of paper with the slightest tone using a 4H pencil.
 "As I began this mediative process, my mind got distracted by the simple observation of how the graphite took to the paper.
 It leaped off into past and future; worries and arguments, things I need to do, and the equanimity was lost."
 Depending on her level of energy or anxiety, the pencil strokes showed to a greater or lesser degree.
 "I achieved runs of beautiful, even, soft strokes, then as my mind dashed off, I lost the looseness."
 After many attempts, Antonelli decided to let the drawing dictate where it needed to go––many artists have used “automatic drawing” as a form of revelation––and her drawings became atmospheric rather than the cloudscapes she first thought they were.
 A reflection of her quality of mind through a flow of time, sometimes just four sessions, sometimes a couple of weeks, Antonelli works until the drawing says, “no more, I’m done," until the thing itself is revealed.

-Antonelli’s second set of drawings, I Am The Weather: PF, are evocations of places in her neighborhood.
-During the early days of the pandemic lockdown, nature reflected Antonelli’s sadness.
-The absence of cars on the road allowed her to explore the structure of space surrounding her home.
-The second of these drawings captures how the trees on either side of the road contained that space and how the light shaped it; the utility lines, looping down the street from pole to pole, like pencil lines drawing in three dimensions.
+Antonelli’s second set of drawings, I Am The Weather: Pathetic Fallacy, are evocations of places in her neighborhood.
+The title refers to a characteristic of art of the Romantic period, where nature is portrayed as reflecting human sentiment or emotion.
+At that time, painters like Thomas Cole traveled out of towns and cities to paint scenes on the edge of the wilderness and expressed nature in dramatic emotional ways that spoke to their feelings of nostalgic sadness as the wild continent of North America was increasingly being settled and tamed.
+During the early days of the pandemic lockdown, Antonelli was able to re-examine a similar interaction between nature and the man-made.
+In the drawing I Am The Weather: Pathetic Fallacy #2, the wooden utility pole and the tree dance together as cousins, against a darkening sky; one the reflection of the other.
 The time of day when the light from the sky just dips below the level of manmade light, called the “blue time” in photography, has a feeling of nostalgic melancholy.
 This quality of light suits the uneasy juxtaposition of rampant nature and the human desire for order and control.
 It’s the same juxtaposition Antonelli struggles with in her own nature and when creating her artwork.